modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

 You can also add your own values to use in your module.
 In this case we have added a *SEARCH_QUERY* parameter that will hold the query to use for the list.

-We can now use it in our *SiteVideoModule.php* file when we call the search method:
+We can now use it in our *SiteVideoWebModule.php* file when we call the search method:

 .. code-block:: php